 The following will give you full details of what disinfectant spray types you can take in carry on or checked baggage on a plane.

 Can you take Lysol through airport security

-You cannot take Lysol through airport security in liquid form in either an aerosol can or any other type of spray.
+Under the Transportation Security Administration rules, you cannot take Lysol through airport security in liquid form in either an aerosol can or any other type of spray.
 This is irrespective of whether the Lysol is “travel size Lysol” ie. in a container no larger than 3.4 ounces (100ml) or in a larger container.